About the contest

 Can I tape the doodle to the entry form?

 Yes.
 If the doodle is drawn on another sheet of paper, you can tape it to the official entry form.
 Just be sure that the tape is clear, the doodle fits above the description, and the information on the bottom of the entry form is visible.

 How should the Google logo be incorporated?

 Students can trace the logo outline on the entry form, or start from scratch by using any materials they wish.
 Students are free to design their doodles however they want as long as they use the letters G-o-o-g-l-e.
-Please note that since the winning doodle will be appearing on the Google homepage, we will be judging 2D and 3D doodles in a 2D format.
+Please note that since the winning doodle will be appearing on Google.com as an interactive experience created with the Doodle team, we will be judging 2D and 3D doodles in a 2D format.

 How is the contest judged?

 Please see the Judging section of the How it works page for details about how the contest is judged.

 Each year, we have a panel of guest judges to help us judge Doodle 4 Google.
 You can learn more about our 2018 panel on the Judges page.